mstksg/inCode/copy/entries/functional-models.md

 gain some appreciation for differential programming in a purely functional style, and see the sort of doors that this opens.

+At this point, we don't ever "need" a "neural network library" or a "neural network framework".
+All we really need for a good differential programming based library is:

+*   A handful of small primitive models expressed as normal functions (like `linReg`, `fullyConnected`, `ar2`, `lstm`, `convulotion`, etc.)

+*   Some useful higher-order functions acting as utility combinators to common patterns of function composition, like `map`, `<~`, etc., that are never *required* but just convenient, since the functional API is already fully featured as it is.

+    With these, models that seem seemingly very different can be defined in terms of simple combinator applications of other models.

+*   A handy collection of (differentiable) *loss functions*; in this library we only used squared error, but in other situations there might be other useful ones like cross-entropy.

+    Loss functions can be combined with regularizing terms from parameters, if the regularization functions themselves are differentiable.

+*   A handy collection of *optimizers*, allowing you to take a loss function, a set of samples, and a model, and return the optimal parameters using optimizers like stochastic gradient descent, momentum, adam, etc.

+That's really it, I feel!
+Just the models *as functions*, the combinators, and methods to evaluate and train those functions.
+No "objects" defining layers as data (they're not data, they're functions!); just the full freedom of expressing a model as any old function you want.

 A lot of things come together to make all of this work:

 1.  *Functional programming*, allowing us to write higher-order functions and